publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch33/schII/m__us_usc_t20_s1411.md

                 (ix) Alternative programming for children with disabilities who have been expelled from school, and services for children with disabilities in correctional facilities, children enrolled in State-operated or State-supported schools, and children with disabilities in charter schools.

-                (x) To support the development and provision of appropriate accommodations for children with disabilities, or the development and provision of alternate assessments that are valid and reliable for assessing the performance of children with disabilities, in accordance with sections 6311(b) and 7301 of this title.
+                (x) To support the development and provision of appropriate accommodations for children with disabilities, or the development and provision of alternate assessments that are valid and reliable for assessing the performance of children with disabilities, in accordance with sections 6311(b) and 6361 of this title.

-                (xi) To provide technical assistance to schools and local educational agencies, and direct services, including supplemental educational services as defined in 6316(e) of this title to children with disabilities, in schools or local educational agencies identified for improvement under [section 6316 of this title][/us/usc/t20/s6316] on the sole basis of the assessment results of the disaggregated subgroup of children with disabilities, including providing professional development to special and regular education teachers, who teach children with disabilities, based on scientifically based research to improve educational instruction, in order to improve academic achievement to meet or exceed the objectives established by the State under [section 6311(b)(2)(G) of this title][/us/usc/t20/s6311/b/2/G].
+                (xi) To provide technical assistance to schools and local educational agencies, and direct services, including direct student services described in [section 6303b(c)(3) of this title][/us/usc/t20/s6303b/c/3] to children with disabilities, to schools or local educational agencies implementing comprehensive support and improvement activities or targeted support and improvement activities under [section 6311(d) of this title][/us/usc/t20/s6311/d] on the basis of consistent underperformance of the disaggregated subgroup of children with disabilities, including providing professional development to special and regular education teachers, who teach children with disabilities, based on scientifically based research to improve educational instruction, in order to improve academic achievement based on the challenging academic standards described in [section 6311(b)(1) of this title][/us/usc/t20/s6311/b/1].

         (3) __Local educational agency risk pool__